theNewDynamic/aba-icc/_the-aba-icc-project/internships.md

 ---

-* **Cover letter.** Please explain your interests in interning with the ABA's ICC Project, your relevant skills and credentials, and any other relevant information that will be helpful to your application.
+* **Cover letter.** Please explain your interests in interning with the International Criminal Court Project, your relevant skills and credentials, and any other relevant information that will be helpful to your application.

 * **Resume/CV.** Please includes your current contact information as well as your academic, professional, and other related experiences.